Softbox light – what’s a softbox and which one’s best for portraits?

 Four reasons:

-4. Wind – umbrellas are like sails in the wind, and even if your lightstand is secured with sandbags or a helpful assistant holding onto it, an umbrella can easily be pulled out and blow away in a strong wind.
+- Wind – when photographing outdoors umbrellas are like sails in the wind, and even if your lightstand is secured with sandbags or a helpful assistant holding onto it, an umbrella can easily be pulled out and blow away in a strong wind.

 That doesn’t mean that softboxes are better than umbrellas.
-Each has their use and you decide which to use based on the look you want to create, the shoot environment and conditions.
+Each light modifier has a purpose and you decide which to use based on the look you want to create, the shoot environment and conditions.

-I very often use a large umbrella indoors and occasionally even outdoors.
+I very often use a large umbrella indoors and occasionally even outdoors (when there’s absolutely no wind and I have an assistant to prevent it from tilting over).

-I used a large rectangular softbox to camera right to create soft light that looks like it’s coming in through a window.
+I used a large rectangular softbox to camera right to create soft light that looks like natural light coming in through a window

 Best soft boxes for portrait photography